vocobox/vocobox/README.md

 ###### VOCOBOX 1.0 (01/01/2015)

+If we you want to go straight to example output, go <a href="http://doc.jzy3d.org/vocobox/examples/">here</a>.

-At this step we are mainly evaluating pitch detection algorithms using the <a href="https://github.com/vocobox/human-voice-dataset">Human Voice Dataset</a>, a dataset we build to gather examples of singers' voice (e.g. all notes in their range).
-We define score such as note onset latency, pitch detection latency and <a href="https://github.com/vocobox/vocobox/blob/master/doc/benchmark-human-voice">compare pitch detection performance with charts</a>.
+At this step we are mainly evaluating pitch detection algorithms using the <a href="https://github.com/vocobox/human-voice-dataset">Human Voice Dataset</a>, a dataset we build to gather examples of singers' voice (e.g. all notes in the voice range).
+We define scores such as pitch detection latency and precision and <a href="https://github.com/vocobox/vocobox/blob/master/doc/benchmark-human-voice">compare them graphically</a>.

 We also evaluate pitch detection <i>in real time</i> by recording the voice with a microphone as input and by generating a synthetizer sound as output.

-See the component section of this document to learn more about algorithms used in this project.
+See the <b>Component</b> section of this document to learn more about algorithms used in this project.

 To get notified of futured version, simply <a href="https://twitter.com/Vocobox">follow Vocobox</a> on Twitter.

 ## Applications

-Folder vocobox/dev/java/vocobox-apps provides several applications

 #### Controlling Synthetizers with CSV files